If you’re wondering what to put on your LinkedIn profile or what the ideal profile should look like, then keep reading.

 That’s not some rule that you have to follow 100%, but it’s the general pattern you should follow – use most of your time, and most of the space on your LinkedIn work history, for writing about your most recent work.

-Just like on your resume, considering removing a couple positions entirely if they’re far in your past and unrelated to the jobs you’re applying for now.
+Just like with your resume, consider removing positions entirely if they’re many years in the past and totally unrelated to the jobs you’re applying for now.

 There’s no rule that says you need to list every previous job when writing your LinkedIn profile or resume.